 If you think it may be a little chilly on your day out and fancy a jacket, find ones with built-in lining to pop on top of your thin base layer, or a fine soft fluffy cardigan to cover your bottom.

-Go Smart, by this we mean summer-friendly clothes that work specifically well for layering a look.
 Anything maxi is often favourable as it gives off a smart and chic look, lots of airflow and space to play with for your top half, plus will keep your legs warm if necessary.

 The Royals swear by it and so do we!
 Ladies, buy silk because it’s perfect for any occasion and any season.
 That’s right!
 Silk is one of the warmest fabrics yet feels cool to the skin in the summertime.
 Start swapping that cotton undershirt for silk, try layering under or over.